Overview of Computer System

 Classification of Hardware

-1. Input unit: This unit helps the users to enter data and instructions into the computer.
-Examples; keyboard, lightpen, Joystick, mouse, etc.
+1. Input Unit: This unit helps users enter data and instructions into the computer.

-2. Output Unit: The output unit communicates the results of data processing carried out by the computer to the user.
-Examples; Monitor, Projector, Printer, etc.
+2. Output Unit: The output unit displays or communicates the results of data processing from the computer to the user.

-3. Memory Unit: The memory unit holds data and instructions for the computer.
-Examples; RAM, ROM, Flash drive, Hard disk, etc
+3. Memory Unit: The memory unit stores data and instructions for the computer to use.

-4. Processing unit: The processing unit carries out or executes the instructions of a computer program.
-Example; CPU
+4. Processing Unit: The processing unit carries out or executes the instructions of a computer program.
+It's the "brain" of the computer.

-Peripherals: A computer peripheral is any external device that provides input and output for the computer.
-The term peripherals refer to all hardware devices that are attached to the computer and are controlled by the computer system.
-Peripheral devices are sometimes called "I/O devices"
+• Peripherals: A computer peripheral is any external device that provides input or receives output from the computer.
+It refers to all hardware devices that are attached to the computer system and are controlled by it.
+Peripheral devices are sometimes also called "I/O devices."

 Software

-Software is defined as a set of instructions and procedures passed to the computer to perform certain activities or tasks.
+Software is a set of instructions and procedures given to the computer to perform specific activities or tasks.
+Unlike hardware, software is intangible—it cannot be seen or touched directly.
+It's the "brain" of the computer, telling the hardware what to do.

 Examples of Software